Debiased Machine Learning U-statistics: Asymptotic Theory

-\textsc{Remark 2 }(\textbf{On degeneracy of orthogonal moments}).
-When the orthogonal (sample) moment is a degenerate U-statistic, $\Sigma=0$ and hence $V=0.$ Therefore, our asymptotic distribution theory is useful only for non-degenerate orthogonal moments.
-We focus on this case because it is the most common one in applications, as for example in IOp.
-The analysis of the degenerate case is beyond the scope of this paper. $\blacksquare$
+then $\Sigma=0$ and $V=0$.
+In this case, we say that the kernel $\psi$ or the U-statistic is degenerate.
+In this situation, our results show the estimator converges to $\theta_0$ faster than $n^{-1/2}$.
+Our asymptotic distribution theory provides distributional results only for non-degenerate orthogonal moments.
+We focus on this case because it is the most common one in the applications we are interested in.
+A complete asymptotic distributional analysis of the degenerate case is beyond the scope of this paper and is deferred to future research. \end{remark}